ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

           let r_k r_hgt =
             k (1 + max l_hgt r_hgt) in
           height_cps' r_tree r_k in
-        height_cps' l_tree l_k
+        height_cps' l_tree l_k    clear_line !state;

 ```

-Alternatively, large language model chatbots do a fair job at explaining that kind of code, you can have a try.
+Alternatively, large language model chatbots do a fair job explaining that kind of code, you can have a try.

 ### Asynchronous Processing